Last updated on July 9, 2026

 Takeaway

-The median rent for all rentals in Highland Park, Seattle, WA is 3% higher than the median rent in Riverton Boulevard Park, Burien, WA.
+The median rent for all rentals in Highland Park, Seattle, WA is equal to the median rent in Riverton Boulevard Park, Burien, WA.

 Discover rentals in Highland Park, Seattle, WA